 - Tan and white

-In addition to these standard mixed colors, Beagle color variations can also include blue, black, tan, white, red, lemon, red and brown.
-Let’s take a look at some of these gorgeous Beagle colors.
+In addition to these standard patterns, Beagle color variations can also include blue, black, tan, white, red, lemon, red and brown.

 Black, Tan and White Beagle